mozilla/gecko-dev/dom/docs/ipc/jsactors.rst

 .. note::
    There are actually several types of Message Managers: Frame Message Managers, Window Message Managers, Group Message Managers and Process Message Managers.
 For the purposes of this documentation, it's simplest to refer to all of these mechanisms altogether as the "Message Manager mechanism".
 Most of the examples in this document will be operating on the assumption that the Message Manager is a Frame Message Manager, which is the most commonly used one.

-Currently, in the post `Electrolysis Project`_ Firefox codebase, we have code living in the parent process (UI) that is in plain JS (.js files) or in JS modules (.jsm files).
-In the child process (hosting the content), we use framescripts (.js) and also JS modules.
+Currently, in the post `Electrolysis Project`_ Firefox codebase, we have code living in the parent process (UI) that is in plain JS (.js files) or in ES modules (.sys.mjs files).
+In the child process (hosting the content), we use framescripts (.js) and also ES modules.
 The framescripts are instantiated once per top-level frame (or, in simpler terms, once per tab).
 This code has access to all of the DOM from the web content, including all iframes within it.

 The two processes communicate via the Frame Message Manager (mm) using the ``sendAsyncMessage`` / ``receiveMessage`` API, and any code in the parent can communicate with any code in the child (and vice versa), by just listening to the messages of interest.